sagemath/trac_to_gh/Issue 9249.md

 # Issue 9249: Wrong answer in is_hamiltonian if no LP solver available

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9249

 Original creator: ncohen